The Heisenberg uncertainty principle: understanding and impacts

 • Uncertainty principle stated by Heisenberg in 1927

-• The more precisely the position is known, the less the momentum can be known and vice versa
+• The more we know about position, the less we can know about momentum, and vice versa

-• Observation of a particle modifies its state
+• Observation of a particle changes its state

 • Impacts on quantum physics and understanding of the universe